leto/writing/blog_posts/parrot/m0_meeting.md

 goals absolutely requires something like M0, and is the driving force for its design.
 M0 will pave the way for an efficient JIT to be implemented on Parrot.

+M0 currently consists of under 40 opcodes from which (we wager) all the rest of Parrot can be built upon.
+This is radically different from how Parrot currently works, where all of the deepest internals of Parrot are written in heavily macroized ANSI 89 C.

+M0 has a source code, i.e. textual form and a bytecode form. chromatic++ brought up a good point at the beginning of the meeting about the bytecode file containing a cryptographic hash of the bytecode.
+This will allow one to distribute bytecode which can then be cryptographically verified by whoever eventually runs the bytecode.
+This is a very "fun" application of cryptography that I will be looking into further.

+allison++ brought up some good questions about how merging bytecode files would be done.
+We hadn't really thought about that, so it lead to some fruitful conversation about how PBC is currently merged, what it does wrong, and how M0 can do it less wronger.